Here are videos of how I do my hair, along with a description of the videos I'm working on (or planning on doing) down the road

 How My Hair Looks When It Just Finishes Drying

 This is how stringy my hair looks when it first dries.
 However, by the time I braid it up at night, then unbraid it in the morning (and refresh it), the curls loose this stringy look.
 It's actually a good thing for my curls to look stringy when they first dry because this means the curls have "set", so they will keep their curl shape through the week.
-If they start out puffy, they usually get fuzzy and loose their curl shape by the end of the week.
+If they start out puffy, they usually get fuzzy and lose their curl shape by the end of the week.

 How My Hair Looks the Day After It's Combed